openharmony/docs/en/application-dev/reference/apis/js-apis-arkui-UIContext.md

       {
         text: 'button1',
         color: '#000000'
-      } as buttonsMoabl,
+      } as ButtonsModel,
       {
         text: 'button2',
         color: '#000000'
-      } as buttonsMoabl
+      } as ButtonsModel
     ]
   }, (err, data) => {
     if (err) {